 The camper contains 4 windows with screens to provide ventilation without bugs.
 The front window (at your feet) can be fully open in all but the windiest rainstorms and the top 6" of the side windows are sheltered by the roof in most rainstorms.
 The rear window is slanted outward allowing it to be protected in light rainstorms.

 The sleeping loft provides 2 "nightstand" trays as a safe place to store your glasses, flashlight, phone, water bottle - the little things you want to have close by.
-Also provided in the sleeping loft are LED lights and his & her USB C and B jacks to keep phones and other USB devices charged.
+Also provided in the sleeping loft are LED lights and USB C and B jacks to keep phones and other USB devices charged.

 The exterior top of the camper is white preventing retention of heat buildup a black roof can cause.
 It features a recessed center wired to mount 1 or 2 low profile solar panels (solar panels are extra) to keep your accessories powered, as well as a back recessed area for mounting your traction boards.